Can Hodgkin disease be found early?

 The best way to find Hodgkin disease early is to pay attention to possible symptoms.
 The most common symptom is enlargement of one or more lymph nodes, causing a lump or bump under the skin which is usually not painful.
 This is most often on the side of the neck, in the armpit, or in the groin.
 More often this is caused by something like an infection, rather than Hodgkin disease, but it is important to have such lumps checked by your doctor.

 Careful, regular medical checkups may be helpful for people with known risk factors for Hodgkin disease, such as a strong family history.
-These people do not commonly develop Hodgkin disease, but they and their doctors should know about possible symptoms and signs.
+These people do not often get Hodgkin disease, but they (and their doctors) should know about any possible symptoms and signs they might have.